-For many who grew up going to Kings Island every summer, it’s also the annual chance to relive memories.
+For those who grew up going to Kings Island every summer, returning each year is a chance to relive memories.
 Rides like the Racer, the Monster and Shake, Rattle and Roll have been there since the start.
 They’re rides kids rode with their parents and now ride with their own kids.

 But many rides have disappeared over the years.
 Some we miss, some not so much.